 - It's an excellent opportunity for branding.
-You can put your name on the box, the packaging, the freaking tissue wrapping... you name it!
+You can put your name on the box, the packaging, even the tissue wrapping...

 - Because customers stay with you for months at a time, you build a relationship with them.
-You can leverage that relationship for better word-of-mouth marketing as well as customer feedback (which is the best thing in the world).
+You can leverage that relationship for better word-of-mouth marketing, or even start a VIP loyalty program.

 Challenges of subscription box services